Pacific Electric: Proposed developments

-More rail lines are in the planning and building stages.
-Light rail is being designed to connect the city center of San Bernardino with the University of Redlands via the Redlands Subdivision by 2021.
-It will also be the first line in the country with a zero-emission, battery-operated passenger train.

-The "Foothill Extension" of the Gold Line has continued with Phase 2 to extend the service to Montclair.
-As of March 2020, there was some support for extending the Gold Line to Ontario International Airport, though there are neither plans nor funding for this segment as of 2022.
-The line opened to Azusa on March 5, 2016.
-The Gold Line Foothill Extension Phase 2B began construction on July 10, 2020.

-In 2005, with growing congestion along Wilshire Boulevard to the Westside, then Congressman Henry Waxman introduced legislation to repeal the ban on federal dollars being used for subway tunneling underneath Wilshire Blvd he had passed 20 years earlier.
+In 2005, with growing congestion along Wilshire Boulevard to the Westside, then Congressman Henry Waxman introduced legislation to repeal the ban on federal dollars being used for subway tunneling underneath Wilshire Boulevard he had caused to be enacted 20 years earlier.
 The ban resulted in the Red Line subway ending at Wilshire and Western Avenue before being re-routed up Vermont Avenue towards the Valley.
 In 2006, the MTA renamed the line from Union Station to Wilshire/Western the Purple Line to differentiate it from the Red Line, which splits at Wilshire/Vermont.
 As a result, in May 2012, the MTA approved plans to extend the Purple Line to the west as far as the VA Hospital in Westwood, on an alignment mostly following Wilshire Boulevard, the city's most densely populated corridor, as was originally planned in mass transit plans designed as early as the 1920s.
 In 2005, Mayor Antonio Villaraigosa made as one of his most publicized campaign promises a pledge to set the wheels in motion for eventual construction of the "Subway to the Sea" as he called it.
-Construction finally began in 2014 on the Purple Line Extension, with the first phase to LaCienega Boulevard scheduled for completion in 2023, and full completion to the VA Hospital campus in West Los Angeles projected for the 2030s, though if additional funding can be found, the subway could be completed earlier.
+Construction finally began in 2014 on the Purple Line Extension, with the first phase to LaCienega Boulevard scheduled for completion in 2026, and full completion to the VA Hospital campus in West Los Angeles is expected to open in 2028.

 Also under consideration is a new passenger rail line on the abandoned Harbor Subdivision railway corridor, connecting Carson to downtown Los Angeles via Torrance and the LA west side.
 Connections to the Harbor Subdivision from the World Cruise Center cruise ship terminal in the San Pedro District of Los Angeles Harbor to the Long Beach Transit Mall and the Metro Blue Line are also under evaluation.

 The West Santa Ana Branch was acquired by local transit agencies with the intent to reactivate the line for rail transit.
-The West Santa Ana Branch Transit Corridor project aims install a new light rail line to Artesia.
-On the south end of the line, the Orange County Transportation Authority is constructing the OC Streetcar, a modern streetcar system expected to commence service in 2022.
+The Southeast Gateway Line project aims install a new light rail line to Artesia.
+On the south end of the line, the Orange County Transportation Authority is constructing the OC Streetcar, a modern streetcar system expected to commence service in Spring 2026.